Stormwater Utility Asset Manager

 Collaborates with stormwater management staff and others across the organization to maintain and update the Master Account File and other appropriate systems to allow for billing, collection, and spending of funds in a systematic, equitable, and auditable manner, and assists in annual audits.

-Assists in the creation and implements the Stormwater Asset Management Plan; coordinates operations and maintenance work with internal and external partners, including the Department of Public Works.
+Assists in the creation and implements the Stormwater Asset Management Plan; coordinates operations and maintenance work with internal and external partners.

 Minimum Required Qualifications